 5. Boost your CV with an internship abroad

-For university hopefuls and those looking to improve their job prospects in 2020 and 2021, a gap year programme could be the perfect time to get practical work experience.
+For university hopefuls and those looking to improve their job prospects in 2023, a gap year programme could be the perfect time to get practical work experience.
 From a fashion internship in London to shadowing a doctor in a Nepalese hospital, work experience will help you stand out from the crowd.

-There is no good or bad way to spend your gap year in 2020 or 2021, but bear in mind that future employers are likely to question how you spent your time.
-Voluntary work, knowledge of a second language, travel, and work experience are all valuable additions to a resume.
+There is no good or bad way to spend your gap year in 2023, but bear in mind that future employers are likely to question how you spent your time.
+Voluntary work, knowledge of a second language, travel, and work experience are all valuable additions to a CV.